-Cystoscopy Procedure in Peoria, IL
+Cystoscopy Procedure in Central Illinois

 A cystoscopy is an endoscopic procedure used to examine the internal state of the urethra and lining of the bladder.
 This procedure is typically performed to investigate concerning symptoms of the urinary system that are unable to be diagnosed through more traditional imaging tests such as an X-ray.